Practical guide

 1. Word-for-word transcription

-3. No grammar correction
+3. No grammar correction or rewriting

 Speech and writing have different structures.
 When we speak, we use fragments, run-on sentences, and informal constructions.
-Word's voice to text does not correct any of this.
+Word's voice to text does not correct or rephrase any of this.
 What you say is what you get, even if the resulting text reads poorly.

 4. No smart formatting